How to Choose the Right Product to Sell (The Real Reason Some products Make Millions)

 • A digital product — like a planner that helps women organize their business launch instead of feeling stuck and overwhelmed

-• A physical product — like comfortable everyday shoes that remove foot pain and make long days easier.
+• A physical product — like comfortable everydayshoes that remove foot pain and make long days easier.

 • A service — like coaching, sourcing help, website setup, or content editing that saves someone weeks of trial and error.